If you are looking to simply document your Dynamics CRM metadata, I would recommend this excellent set of utilities: http://xrmtoolbox.codeplex.com

-Finally, the tool that gives you a complete SnapShot!
+Finally, the documentation tool that gives you a complete SnapShot!

 of your Dynamics CRM Organization configuration